 This is also the same NFS lease time referenced above in #4 by "wait_for_leasetime_on_stop".
 It is also used as the NFS v4 "Grace Time" (discussed above in #2).

 Because this lease time setting can influence various timings and because of misunderstandings already discussed above, it has often believed that the lease time on NFS v4 clusters should be reduced dramatically, often down to the absolute minimum allowed on Linux, which is 10 seconds.
-However, this is not healthy.
-Lease time serves an additional important function.
-Extremely low lease times can lead to loss of client state and locks.
+Low lease time settings are especially common when people are using the misunderstood "wait_for_leasetime_on_stop=true" option.
+However, low lease times are not healthy and can lead to loss of client state and locks.

 To explain the danger in more detail: NFS Clients will attempt to renew their state after 66.7% of the least time expires.
 Then, various events to confirm that the renewal has been successful must complete within the remaining 33.3% of the lease time.
 At a minimum value of 10 seconds, this means all clients will attempt to renew state every 6.67 seconds (which is somewhat chatty and uses extra bandwidth).
 Then that renewal must successfully complete within the remaining 3.33 seconds.
 Even though the majority of renewals can complete in time, it is still common for minor OS or network delays to cause this timer to expire before the renewal is completed.
 IO errors (EIO) and loss of locks are the common results.

-As such, balance must be achieved between the need for rapid failover and the need to protect basic functionality of NFS v4.
-If lowering the lease time from its default of 90 is desired, SUSE Support recommends trying 60.
+In correct NFS cluster implementations, it is not usually necessary to reduce the lease time.
+However, if a reduction is desired, it must be done carefully to protect basic functionality of NFS v4.
+Lowering it from 90 to 60 is often safe.
 Even lower values could be tested, but the lower the value, the more danger is created.
 Therefore, SUSE Support strongly discourages any value lower than 30.
 Low values may not be supportable, and SUSE may require higher values while troubleshooting problems.

 When put all together, the above recommendations should allow very rapid failover of the NFS Server resources, true lock preservation and reclamation after failover, and timely recovery by NFS Client processes.